laurabolwell/gwent-paddleboarders/TESTING.md

 - Hero image overflowing below viewport window

-    I had set my hero image to have height 100vh, with the navbar above it this meant that the bottom of the image (and the chevron icon) had overflowed below the viewport window.
+    I had set my hero image to have height 100vh, with the navbar above it, this meant that the bottom of the image (and the chevron icon) had overflowed below the viewport window.
 To fix this, I gave the navbar position:absolute at the top of the page which meant it now overlays the top of the hero image and the image is the right height for the screen.

 - Schedule overview card buttons appearing at different heights